Guerrero Negro: History

 Guerrero Negro was founded in 1957 when Daniel Ludwig built a salt works there to supply the demand of salt in the western United States.
 The salt mine was established around the Ojo de Liebre coastal lagoon to take advantage of its strong salinity.
 This company, called Exportadora de Sal, S.A., of C.V. ("Salt Exporters, Inc."), eventually became the greatest salt mine in the world, with a production of seven million tons of salt per year, exported to the main centers of consumption in the Pacific basin, especially Japan, Korea, the United States, Canada, Taiwan and New Zealand.

 Ludwig also constructed the hotel Acapulco Princess in the port of Acapulco, Guerrero.
 In 1973, he sold the salt company to the Mexican government and the corporation Mitsubishi, 51% and 49% respectively.

 The Autonomous University of Baja California Sur opened an extension campus in Guerrero Negro in 1995, offering degrees in economics and agricultural engineering in its first year.

 Climate

 Guerrero Negro possesses an ocean-moderated warm desert climate (Köppen: BWh); experiencing quite hot summers and very mild winters.
-Average maxima vary from 31.3 C in August & September to 23.1 C in January, while average minima fluctuate between 18.8 C in August and 7.4 C in December.
+Average maxima vary from 31.3 C in August and September to 23.1 C in January, while average minima fluctuate between 18.8 C in August and 7.4 C in December.
 Precipitation is very low, averaging 80.1 mm per annum; and only occurs on 10.1 days annually.